0x1eef/trip.rb/README.md

 #### A concurrent tracer

-In the context of Trip - a concurrent tracer can be explained as a tracer that spawns a new Fiber to run (and trace) a block of Ruby code.
+In the context of Trip - a concurrent tracer can be explained as a tracer that spawns a new Fiber to run, and trace a block of Ruby code.
 Trip then pauses the new Fiber when a condition is met, and yields control back to the root Fiber.

 The root Fiber can then resume the tracer, and repeat this process until the